SrikanthS-IIT/IIT-Mandi-Online-Hardware-M-and-I-Labs/README.md

 ### Lab 6 - Temperature measurements
 This is an exploratory lab, where the students use a platinum resistance thermometer to measure the temperature of a Peltier element.
 This introduces students to the concept of sensor mounting, calibration, and error analysis approaches.
 For instance, the students first have to calibrate the temperature of the Peltier element as a function of its current using a digital thermometer.
 This information is then used to calibrate the temperature-dependent resistance of the PTC.
 Finally, the students mount the thermistor and PTC in a Wheatstone bridge configuration and read out the temperature as a function of the voltage across the bridge.
 ### Lab 7 - Pressure sensors
+This is the first of two labs in which the students learn to interface a digital sensor to the RaspberryPi.
+With the aid of a provided sensor driver the students are able to acquire the raw data from the sensor in form of a 16-bit datastream.
+After correct initialisation of the sensor, the first main task is to convert this data into an output stream of correct differential pressure with the aid of the sensor datasheet.
+Secondly, the students use the sensor to conduct two pressure experiments by using the sensor output.

 ### Lab 8 - Wind tunnel based wind velocity measurements
+This is an application lab in which the students use the pressure sensor from the previous lab.
+The students are provided with a simple wind tunnel setup.
+The task is to derive the wind speed in the wind tunnel by measuring the difference between stagnation and static pressure (Principle of Pitot-Static tube).
+The next step is to measure the efficiency of the wind tunnel at different operating points and to analyse the effect of a streamline rectifier, by measuring the velocity at different locations.

 ### Lab 9 – Innovation
 In this final lab, the students are asked to develop an application by choosing a sensor or actuator from a provided list with supporting material.
 Some basic guidelines are provided to help students structure their strategy, and also enable uniformity of assessment across the cohort.
 The purpose of this lab is to show the students that they have been provided with a core skill set that will enable them to pick up any sensor or actuator from the marketplace and use it in their own application.